auscyber/dotfiles/README.md

 and execute Nix flake commands without `--override-input`.

 > [!IMPORTANT]
-> If the toplevel repository state is clean,
+> If the superproject state is clean,
 > submodules will be fetched instead of used by path.
 > Workaround: `$ touch dirt; git add -N dirt`
 > This was reported as [issue 13324](https://github.com/NixOS/nix/issues/13324)